 Global stock market indexes track equities from all around the world.
 For example, the MSCI World Index tracks large and mid-cap equities across 23 developed countries covering approximately 85% of the free float-adjusted market capitalization in each country.
 It’s worth noting that global stock market indexes weighted by market capitalization don’t offer exposure to emerging markets or frontier markets since they’re too small for inclusion.

-The most popular global stock market indexes include:
+Along with the MSCI, the most popular global stock market indexes include:

 Regional Stock Market Indexes